Parent and Student Resources

 Now that you've completed your registration, learn more about Berklee Summer Programs and start to plan for your program.

-As your program start date approaches, you will receive a detailed check-in pass by email with information regarding your assigned arrival location, audition/assessment times, and a link to download your orientation schedule.
+you will receive a detailed check-in pass by email with information regarding your assigned arrival location, audition/assessment times, and a link to download your orientation schedule.
 You should print and bring your check-in pass to Check-In Weekend.
 When you arrive, you will receive additional program information to guide you through your program.

 Berklee Summer Programs Facebook groups are good resources.
 In these groups, you can connect directly with other students attending the same program as you and can most likely continue to stay in touch long after the program has ended.
 To join, just look for an email invitation soon after you've registered for a program.
 In the meantime, keep in touch through the Berklee Summer Programs Facebook page.